zaiisao/Documentation/en/Agora Platform/recording_related_faq.md

 ### Why is the recording duration of the recorded file incorrect?

-* Check whether the Argus duration is the same as the recorded file's recording duration.
-If not, ask the user to provide the `recording_sys.log` file under the recording folder.
-* Compare the recording durations of the audio and video of the same user.
-If the durations are not the same, ask the user to provide the `recording.sys.log` file under the recording folder, the corresponding audio and video recording file, and the `uid_xxx.txt` file.
+Check whether the Native/Web SDK and Recording SDK are in the same channel for the same time.
+If so, Contact Agora customer support.

 ### Why are there only audio files and no video files after recording?